Pericardial Disease (Pericarditis)

 Pericarditis is an inflammation of the pericardium, the thin, double-layered, fluid-filled sac that covers the outer surface of your heart.
-The pericardium is designed to shield your heart from infection and contain it inside the chest wall as well as to keep the heart from expanding too much when blood volume rises.
+The pericardium is designed to shield your heart from infection, as well as to keep the heart from expanding too much when blood volume rises.
 When the pericardium is inflamed, it becomes swollen and irritated.

 Acute vs. Chronic

 Acute pericarditis usually lasts anywhere from a few days to three or four.
 Infrequently, pericarditis is chronic, and may last for months.

 The most common symptom of pericarditis is sharp, stabbing chest pain beneath the breastbone or in the left side of your chest.
 The pain may move into your left shoulder and neck.
 It may be exacerbated by a deep breath, coughing or lying down.
 Sitting forward occasionally relieves the pain.
 Other symptoms may include:

 - Dry cough